About Us

 11/ Redo some of the above if something needs slight modification.
 It's rare for something to come through the processes without some sort of modification.

 2/ Draw in CAD the prototype - there is countless hours that go into even this process.
 I make two and sometimes three trips to Hamilton to oversee this process and nut out with the toolmaker .
 He's great and tells me what can and can't be ejected out of the moulds.
-We discuss what needs to be strengthened what and where + keeping in mind all the time to keep the product weight to an absolute minimum with maximum strength.
+We discuss what needs to be strengthened what and where + keeping in mind all the while to keep the product weight to an absolute minimum with maximum strength.

 So we spend a huge amount of time assessing and development via a computer screen before the first rapid prototype is created.

 Electronic drawing the product is one thing, then the Bolster needs to be designed and drawn.
-The Bolster is basically a large solid metal block that separate in half and contains the actual injection mould tool component.
+The Bolster is basically a large solid metal block that separates in half and contains the actual injection mould tool component.
 It's much like an engine block and has cooling water galleries but also injector pins to eject the product once moulded.

 It’s all very complex and hugely time consuming to design and manufacture.